 A lymphatic malformation is a mass in the head or neck that results from an abnormal formation of lymphatic vessels.
 Lymphatic vessels are small canals that lie near blood vessels and help carry tissue fluids from within the body to the lymph nodes and back to the bloodstream.

-There are two main types of lymphatic malformations:
+There are 2 main types of lymphatic malformations:

 Lymphangioma.
 A group of lymphatic vessels that form a mass or lump.
 A cavernous lymphangioma contains greatly enlarged lymphatic vessels.